mnakao/ODP/README.md

   series = {HPCAsia2020}
 }

-_When you write a paper using this software, please refer to the paper._
+_When you write a paper using this library, please refer to the paper._

 ## Quick start
 ```